Monica English the Witch of Gayton, Norfolk, England

 "The ceremony of my initiation was conducted by Margo, assisted by Bertram.
 (My original impression of him had been tempered by greater familiarity, and I no longer regarded him as being slightly sinister - although my private observations as to the condition of his liver were unchanged.)"

 Michael Howard wrote an article about Monica English.
-From it we can see the personal side of Monica English.
+From it we can see some of the personal side of Monica English.

 He mentioned about Cottie Burland and Lois Bourne who mentioned about Monica in their books and speeches.